Macrometacorp/docs/docs/queryworkers/redis/index.md

 :::

 :::note
-For Redis MSET and HMSET commands, using same keys for the command will give a invalid command args error.
+For Redis MSET and HMSET commands, using same keys for the command will give an invalid command args error.

 :::